medimarket.com logo

 ZZs: No two lymphedema patients are the same, but there are of course main types of operations.
 What are they?

-MB: Surgical treatment on one hand includes tissue-reducing procedures (various excisions, liposuction), and on the other hand physiological reconstructive interventions.
+MB: Surgical treatment on the one hand includes tissue-reducing procedures (various excisions, liposuction), and on the other hand physiological reconstructive interventions.
 The aim of the latter is to restore lymph flow and curb the progression of lymphedema.
 Therefore we can say that modern reconstructive procedures that aim to restore lymphatic drainage do not merely treat the disease but can also cure it.
 There are several types of reconstructive methods, which divert lymph from the affected area according to different principles.

 One example is when we create a connection in the lymphedematous region between small lymphatic vessels and veins.
 These connections are made distal to the site causing the lymphatic outflow disturbance, so lymph that would flow toward the obstruction is diverted into the veins before reaching the blockage.